intel/tmix-security/README.md

 # tmix-security

 The tmix-security provider is intended to extend backend security into an AngularJS application.
 It shouldn't replace backend security since AJAX requests can be altered outside the application--it should improve the user experience by making the UI security-aware.
+You can try it out with Angular v1.5.9 at http://jsfiddle.net/576mxot1 and v1.3.2 at http://jsfiddle.net/sj0233sb.